wso2-attic/ballerina-integrator/README.md

 ## Implementation

-> If you want to skip the basics, you can download the git repo and directly move to the "Testing" section by skipping "Implementation" section.
+> If you want to skip the basics, you can download the GitHub repo and directly move to the "Testing" section by skipping the "Implementation" section.

 ### Create the project structure